 There are many reasons why students from all over the world choose to pursue a degree in Global Development and Peace online with UB:

-Opportunity to learn from a global education leader recognized by the United Nations with NGO status — one of only 12 select universities in the United States with this accreditation.
+- Opportunity to learn from a global education leader.
+Since 2012, the University of Bridgeport has been granted NGO status with the United Nations, making UB one of a select group of universities in the United States with this accreditation.

 Plus, the value of earning a master’s degree at an affordable price from a true thought leader in the area of international studies.